zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 As a result, the common practice on Windows is to have the installer *not* add entries to `PATH`, and to use a single common [launcher program](https://docs.python.org/3/using/windows.html#python-launcher-for-windows) - installed directly into the Windows folder, so it's always on `PATH` - to choose a Python version.
 However, with this approach, `pip.exe` won't be on the user's `PATH` - not any of the copies.
 Instead, `py -m pip` is the recommended way to run Pip on Windows.
 (This also solves the problem that Windows won't allow `pip.exe` to replace itself on disk while running.)
 This way, the launcher finds an appropriate Python environment (and in 3.5, it was [improved](https://peps.python.org/pep-0486/) to support virtual environments as well!), and then that Python runs the `pip` module from its `site-packages`.
 And now there's a simple approach that can be taught to everyone - well, notwithstanding that Windows users have to write `py` while Linux users are expected to write `python`.
 (More recently, one of the core Python developers [got the idea](https://github.com/brettcannon/python-launcher) that Linux systems would also benefit from a Python launcher.
 But the idea doesn't seem to have gotten much traction - there's no PEP for it or anything.)

-## Windows, Egg, Pip and Python
+## Pip, Pip, Pip, Windows, and Pip

-(Don't worry, I'm not bringing up the legacy "egg" packaging format here - just continuing with the [reference](https://en.wikipedia.org/wiki/Spam_%28Monty_Python_sketch%29).)

 Speaking of Windows, a brief interlude.